-This article has been updated for 2023.
+This article was last updated in October, 2023.
 As we push through another cold, flu, and (likely) COVID season, I wanted to share the major updates on the current availability status and pricing of COVID tests, flu shots, and COVID vaccines – and whether they are still free and for how long.
 Communication around the original COVID vaccines was not great, in part, because of constantly moving science and guidelines, limited initial availability, and phased rollouts for different age groups.
 Messaging around COVID booster shots has been a little bit better but public interest has definitely waned.
 Hopefully, this article will help clear up some common questions about COVID vaccines and boosters that are still out there.

 Is the COVID Vaccine Free for Everyone?